Webflow vs Static HTML: Real Performance Numbers Compared

 Webflow ships three things that static HTML does not:

 The CSS framework.
 Webflow generates CSS from its visual editor.
-The output is verbose — utility classes, component classes, and global styles all ship on every page.
+The output is verbose: utility classes, component classes, and global styles all ship on every page.
 A hand-coded static site has one minified CSS file under 30KB.
+Webflow CSS files typically run 80-200KB because the editor generates classes for every styling option, whether used or not.

 Platform assets.
 Fonts loaded through Webflow's system, images processed through their CDN (which adds a transform layer), and tracking scripts for Webflow's own analytics on free/starter plans.